EricaXia/myblog/content/social-graph.md

 ![]()

+Cyber threat attribution is becoming an increasingly critical and challenging problem.
+One possible way to mitigate these threats is the early identification of potentially malicious users (threat actors).
+Detecting potentially malicious users who interact with software exploits via analysis of **open-source intelligence (OSINT)** is the first step towards threat attribution.

-This project focuses on the early detection of potential threat actors on GitHub.
-We accomplish this by discovering the users who interact with proof-of-concept (PoC) CVE repositories and analyze their relationships using [social network analysis](https://en.wikipedia.org/wiki/Social_network_analysis).
-Detecting potentially malicious users who interact with software exploits via analysis of **open-source intelligence (OSINT)** is the first step towards the process of threat attribution.
+This project focuses on the detection of potential threat actors on [GitHub](https://github.com/).
+We accomplish this by discovering users who interact with proof-of-concept (PoC) CVE repositories and analyze their relationships using **[social network analysis](https://en.wikipedia.org/wiki/Social_network_analysis)**.

-The generated social graphs are analyzed to determine if "black hat" threat actors have distinct networks apart from "white hat" users.
+We analyze the generated social graphs to determine if "black hat" threat actors have distinct networks apart from "white hat" users.
 Successful detection could help accelerate the discovery of threat actors, in addition to aiding in linking their personas on different platforms.

 The software repositories investigated are gathered from the [Common Vulnerabilities and Exposures (CVE) records](https://cve.mitre.org/index.html) maintained by MITRE.